Alternative Trading System (ATS)

 Fxall (Thomson Reuters)

-These networks operate as matching engines offering tight spreads and very fast execution (less than 100 milliseconds per trade).
-The matching is quote-driven and that means that each order is filled with the best available match.
+These networks function as matching engines, offering tight spreads and extremely fast execution speeds—typically under 100 milliseconds per trade.
+The matching process is quote-driven, meaning each order is executed at the best available price.

 ■ Alternative Trading System (ATS)